-Sources: Queensland Department of Natural Resources and Mines, AEMO
+Sources: Queensland Department of Natural Resources and Mines, AEMO.
+The AEMO electricity data is not in the public domain and the resulting parameters are therefore confidential.

 3.6.4.2 Non-operated gas

 The sources of non-operated gas are not known precisely though it is known that some is sourced from processing plants that cannot connect to the NEM, such as the Moomba and Ballera plants in the Cooper Basin.
 Consequently it has been assumed that all non-operated gas is non-grid connected and gas driven, with gas requirements set at 6.4% of net production, as for GLNG above.